 Since he opened his firm, Robert continued writing, and authored "Significant Tort Decisions" for the Docket magazine.
 He then began writing weekly Arkansas case reviews for the 5,000 members of the Arkansas Bar Association, which are posted on its web site, from 2005 to present.
 In addition to these writing duties, Robert taught workers’ compensation at his alma mater law school from 2003-2008 during the summer sessions.

-Robert is on the Publications Committee of the Arkansas Trial Lawyers Association and the Editorial Board for Handbooks of the Arkansas Bar Association.
+Robert is on the Publications Committee of the Arkansas Trial Lawyers Association.

 He is licensed in Arkansas state and federal courts, the Eighth and Federal Circuits for the Courts of Appeals, and the United States Supreme Court.